bluegenes/2021-paper-sourmash-distance/output/manuscript.md

 Exact matching of k-mers has long been deemed a shortcoming for k-mer based analyses, limiting similarity detection power across larger evolutionary distances.
 However, protein k-mers (and k-mers leveraging reduced protein alphabets)

-Using nucleotide k-mers
-This property allows for low-level homology detection at the n

 Protein sequences are more conserved than their underlying DNA sequences.
 Whole-proteome MinHash sketches are more similar than whole-genome DNA sketches, enabling us to find protein-level similarity across divergent genomes.